 Pension Credit - do you qualify for a free TV licence?

-Free TV licences from summer next year will only be available to those aged 75 or older if they are receiving Pension Credit, a means-tested benefit for those on low incomes.
+The BBC is to go ahead with the plan to end free TV licences from 1st August 2020.
+The free TV licences will only be available to those aged 75 or older if they are receiving Pension Credit, a means-tested benefit for those on low incomes.

-Currently all older people aged 75 or more are eligible for a free TV licence, but the BBC announced last week this would be restricted to those claiming Pension Credit from June 2020.
+Previously all older people aged 75 or older were eligible for a free TV licence, but the BBC announced in june 2019 this would be restricted to those claiming Pension Credit from summer 2020.

 Here, we explain how Pension Credit works, who qualifies for it, and how to go about claiming it.